J-Gann/medical-rag-chatbot/DOCUMENTATION.md

 |     9     |     No   |    No   |    1.0     | 0.63  |   Yes  |
 |    10     |     No   |    No   |    1.0     | 0.77  |   Yes  |

 ### Analysis

 1. Generation of PubMed related QA's

+We compare the answers of the RAG and Chat-GPT in the QAs.json file.

        1. Both answers contain the words "problem-solving," "reasoning," and "ability to learn."
-However, RAG mentioned that there is no definition of intelligence in a medical context, while Chat-GPT defines it in the answers.
+However, RAG mentioned that there is no single agreed-upon definition of intelligence in a medical context, while Chat-GPT defines it in the answers.
        2. The answer of RAG refers to the measure of intelligence in an admission process of a medical school, while Chat-GPT is more general and refers to measuring intelligence with an IQ test.
        3. No RAG answer
        4. No RAG answer